statelyai/xstate/.changeset/long-icons-pull.md

 ---

 Correct reference to the machine in `useInterpret` hook.
-Make sure a warning is shown in the console in the development mode when machine reference is updated during the hook lifecycle.
+Fixed a regression with a development-only warning not being shown when a machine reference is updated during the hook lifecycle.
 This usually happens when machine options are dependent on external values and they're passed via `withConfig`.

 ```js
 const machine = createMachine({